 "Does Mahayuti have the moral right to form government now?"
 Sawant tweeted.

-Some independent leaders, who are close to the BJP, had claimed that a section of Shiv Sena MLAs was in touch with Chief Minister Devendra Fadnavis.
+Some independent leaders who are close to the BJP had claimed that a section of Shiv Sena MLAs were in touch with Chief Minister Devendra Fadnavis.

 Taking a dig at the BJP, Congress's national spokesperson Sanjay Jha said resorts in tourist spots near Mumbai such as Khandala and Matheran may soon get booked (for shifting MLAs there to guard them from poaching attempts).

-Maharashtra NCP chief Jayant Patil, without naming any party, claimed some MLAs were being offered inducements to cross over.
+Maharashtra NCP chief Jayant Patil claimed, without naming any party, that some MLAs were being offered inducements to cross over.

 "Some MLAs are being lured now.
 But in case anyone defects (to the BJP), other parties will come together and defeat him/her (in bypoll)," Patil told reporters here.